What is Pump and Dump?

 2. Boiler room

 A boiler room is a small brokerage firm that employs a number of brokers that use dishonest sales practices to sell questionable investments to investors.
 The brokers sell penny stocks that the firm buys or sells as a market maker by employing cold calling.
-The brokers working at boiler rooms try to sell as many stocks as possible and thus boosting the price of the stocks.
+The brokers working at boiler rooms try to sell as many stocks as possible, thus boosting the price of the stocks.
+Once the stock price rises, the firm sells its shares of the stock for a profit.

 3. “Wrong number” scheme